-If you are a student, you may be able to receive support with your childcare costs from the government, your school, sixth form, college, university or training provider.
+If you're a student, you might get help with your childcare costs.
+This could come from the government, your school, sixth form, college, university, or training provider.

 For students aged 19 and under who attend a registered school, sixth form or college

 Care to Learn may be able to help you with childcare costs while you study.
-Childcare payments will go directly to your childcare provider and can be used to help pay for childcare related costs.
+Childcare payments will go straight to your childcare provider.

 For students in full time higher education

-You may be eligible for a Childcare Grant provided by Student Finance England, to help you with your childcare costs.
-The grant does not need to be paid back and can be provided on top of your other student finance.
+You may be eligible for a Childcare Grant provided by Student Finance England.
+You do not need to pay back the grant, and you can get it in addition to your other student finance.

 For students aged 19 or over who claim Disability Living Allowance

-You are likely to be eligible for an Advanced Learner Loan Bursary fund which can help for pay for things such as childcare, equipment, classroom assistance, rent.
+You are likely to get an Advanced Learner Loan Bursary fund.
+This can help pay for things like childcare, equipment, classroom assistance and rent.

-If eligible you will normally be paid directly, or you can request for this be paid to someone else such as your childcare provider.
-You may or may not be asked to pay it back.
+If you qualify, the payment will usually go straight to you.
+Alternatively, you can ask for the payment to go to someone else, like your childcare provider.
+They may or may not ask you to pay it back.

-For further information and to make an application, discuss this with your learning provider’s ‘student support’ service.
-Further information can also be found by visiting Advanced Learner Loan Bursary fund – GOV.UK.
+For more details and to apply, contact your learning provider's 'student support' service.
+See also Advanced Learner Loan Bursary fund on GOV.UK.

 For students aged 19 or over in further education and struggling financially

-Learner Support may be able to help you if you are studying for a qualification at level 3 or below such as at college.
-It can support with costs such as travel to enable you to attend your course or study, that are not covered by course fees or Care to Learn if you are eligible for this.
+Learner Support can help if you're studying for a qualification at level 3 or below, like at college.
+It can help with costs like travel, so you can attend your course or study.
+This support is for expenses not covered by course fees or Care to Learn, if you qualify for that.

-For further information and to make an application, discuss this with your learning provider’s ‘student support’ service.
-Further information can also be found by visiting Learner Support – GOV.UK.
+For more details and to apply, contact your learning provider's 'student support' service.
+See also Learner Support on GOV.UK.

-If you want to know what level 3 qualifications are visit What qualification levels mean on GOV.UK, and for Care to Learn visit Care to Learn – GOV.UK.
+To learn about level 3 qualifications see What qualification levels mean on GOV.UK.
+For Care to Learn see Care to Learn on GOV.UK.

 For students with a child aged 2, 3 or 4

-If you have a 2 year old child and receive some form of government support, you may be eligible to receive up to 15 hours of childcare a week.
-For more information visit 2 year old funding.
+If you have a 2 year old child and receive some form of government support, you may get up to 15 hours of childcare a week.
+See 2 year old childcare funding: government support

-If you have a 3 or 4 year old, you will be eligible for up to 15 hours of childcare a week.
-For more information visit 3 and 4 year old funding.
+If you have a 3 or 4 year old, you can get up to 15 hours of childcare a week.
+See 3 and 4 year old funding.

 For students who work and study